-Our beautiful home on the left bank of the musical Neuse, poised like a stately crown on the crest of the old vermillion hills that clustered picturesquely by the river side.
+Our beautiful home was on the left bank of the musical Neuse, poised like a stately crown on the crest of the old vermillion hills that clustered picturesquely by the river side.
 As I look down the vista of vanished years it still glows like some mystic gem with unfading radiance.
 Alas! years ago it was offered up a holocaust by the relentless priestess of Fate, upon the crumbling alter of Time, but its ashes are still sacred to those who once lived and reveled in its great old halls.
 To me it was always a veritable paradise, with its fruitful orchards, its spacious gardens, its profusion of flowers and above all, its revered inmates.

 A quaint little villiage [sic] was old Smithfield, nestling in the cool shadows of great elms and stately oaks; its inhabitants too, were simple and crude, but as staunch and true as their brave old saxon progenitors.
 Thither my father, a graduate just from the famous medical schools of Kir[k]cudbright and Edinburgh, was enticed by the earnest solicitation of its people.
 Much to the surprise of his colleagues, he yielded to their entreaty and settled amongst them.
 Young as he was, he had had many flattering offers to remain at the Capitol, where for a short time he had been associated with some of the ablest of her professional savan[t]s.
 The truth of it was he had become inextricably entangled in Cupid’s silken web.
 The granddaughter of Col. Joseph Boon of Revolutionary fame, whose broad estates bordered on the Neuse, was a frequent visitor at the Capitol.
 There my father met and loved her, and in time they were married in the most auspicious circumstances, and settled for life at Smithfield where the efficient services of the youthful physician soon enshrined him in the hearts of the simple fold whose loving veneration bordered on apotheosis.
 My beautiful mother – – – they used to tell me she was very beautiful – – – died when I was too young to remember, and we, a group of six children were rendered motherless.
 My father being a very busy man, we were left almost entirely to the care of the old servants, though at times my stately grand-mother [sic] came to reside with us temporarily.
 The servants used to amuse us with wierd [sic] stories of hob-goblins, and oft in the moonlight evenings we would sit on the back steps and listen enchanted to their melodious voices from the kitchen, echoing over the spacious grounds.
 Left so much to my own sweet way, I naturally grew up reclusive in my nature; shy, reticent and timid as a March hare.
 As I grew up I spent much of my solitary time in the large West Room where the numerous books were stored, looking with wide wondering eyes at the pictures and reading in in a desultory way, of things I could not understand.
 The large window looked out upon the old river, and I would stand there when weary of the books and listen to the rythmic [sic] swish-swish of the waters till [sic] my young soul would be filled with solemn awe; then the great forrest [sic] trees on the other side would becon [sic] to me with their graceful boles, and I would fly down the broad flight of stairs, down the long graveled walk, over the setting of red hills and across the old wooden bridge into the dense wild woods that fringed the right bank of the wandering stream.
 Ah!
 There was a panacea for all my childish perplexities; there in that wonderful habitat of sweet wild roses, blue-eyed violets and golden hearted daises.
 There the wild crab-apple grew as dense as the banian trees in India; there roseate crown of sweet-sented [sic] blossoms making a bower as enchanting as that pictured by Euripides.
 There, climbing Jasmine wound their leafy tentacles round slender trees, clothing them with a garniture of rich golden blossoms whose delicate perfume was as delightful as that tossed by Balmy zephyrs over the rosy vales of Suri; there the Columbine dropped their coraline [sic] wreaths from towering woodland giants, leading vividness of color to the exquisite verdure around.
 That was my child’s paradise.
 No bower of Eden could have been more beautiful to me.
 In it I reveled, twined garlands of pink and golden blossoms and listened to the spirit-voices materializing in the song of joyous wild birds.
 Then when weary, I would fling my diminutive body down on the cool green grass, and gaze up into the cloudless sky til a sensation of a falling into a fathomless sea of ultra marine blue, would come upon me, and, awed and frightened I would spring up and beat a hasty retreat home.